legal resources necessary to hold negligent facilities accountable.

 Do you suspect that your loved one is the victim of mistreatment while residing at Colonial Nursing Center of Rockford Nursing Center?
 Contact the Ohio nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
 We represent Mercer County victims of abuse and neglect in all Ohio areas including Rockford.

-Our law firm provides every potential client an initial free case consultation.
+Our network of attorneys provides every potential client an initial free case consultation.
 Also, we offer a 100% “No Win/No-Fee” Guarantee, meaning you do not owe us any money until we have received a monetary recovery award on your behalf.
 All information you share with our law offices will remain confidential.